Can I have my wages paid into my partner’s account?

-And if you’re worried you won’t be able to get a joint bank account, the thinkmoney joint Personal Account is one alternative.
+And if you’re worried you won’t be able to get a joint bank account, the thinkmoney joint Current Account is one alternative.
 We don’t credit check you when you apply for the account so your credit history won’t affect whether you can get it.

-With the thinkmoney joint Personal Account, you and your partner can get your wages paid into the account.
+With the thinkmoney joint Current Account, you and your partner can get your wages paid into the account.
 You just need to tell us about all of the different bills you have going out and we’ll hold enough money for these.
 That means you’ll never accidentally spend money you need for something important.
 And what’s more, you’ll never go over budget so there won’t be any unexpected charges.